How to Make Screen Print Transfers? Step-by-Step Guide

 • Transfer adhesive powder

-• Easy to use Opaque Plastisol ink
+• Easy-to-use Opaque Plastisol ink

 By mixing adhesive into opaque plastisol ink, you will experience a greater volume, and it will often generate a sort of thicker buildup over the transfer paper.